 Question: Will a task get fired multiple times to the same account with an ongoing SuccessPlay?

-Answer: If the previous task is closed, then yes, it will fire another task to the same account.
+Answer: If the previous task is closed and the account exits and enters the segment again, then yes, it will fire another task to the same account.
 If the previous task is still open when the account meets the SuccessPlay criteria again, then the SuccessPlay will not fire another task.